 FM students in online or blended courses enjoy the same library rights and privileges as on-campus students.
 They have access to books, periodical articles, research assistance, and reference services via the Evans Library’s Home page, email@example.com or telephone (518.736.3622 x8058).
 The information below includes an overview of these services.

 All online Library services and materials are accessible from off-campus.
 To access online resources, use your MyFM username and password (the same number you use to access Blackboard and MyFM resources).
 If you wish to use resources on campus, you may need your FM Student ID which is available at Public Safety (x8405).

 The Evans Library's materials collection is searchable from our online catalog and WorldCat (library collections from around the world).
 Evans Library materials can be checked out using your FM Student ID card, available at the Public Safety office.
 Materials can be picked up at the Library Circulation Desk, arrangements may also be made for delivery as needed. eBooks are also available, see the Evans Library's home page for details.

 A wide variety of online periodical resources are available via the Library databases.
 The Library currently has over 30 full-text databases.
 Resources include full-text general as well as subject-specific databases that are all accessible from off-campus using your MyFM username and password.

-Books and/or articles not held by The Evans Library are available to all students from other libraries via our electronic system Illiad.
+Books and/or articles not held by The Evans Library are available to all students from other libraries via our electronic system.
 Students can use the online forms to request materials.

 As members of the SUNY community and upon presentation of a valid FM Student ID card, distance learning students are entitled to use the collections, services, and facilities of all SUNY campus libraries.
 Additionally, FM students may use other area public libraries as their individual policies dictate.